As a group, SG&AT tries to provide a platform for special guardians and adopters – and our children, to be heard.

 It is such a difficult and complex task.
-Our way to engage in dialogue is through conducting lived experience research – asking questions that we feel need to be asked about problems that are not always given the consideration they deserve.
+Our way to engage in dialogue is through conducting lived experience research – and asking questions that we feel need to be asked about problems that are not always given the consideration they deserve.

 All Special Guardians, and Adopters are more than welcome to join our group and we welcome any opportunity to work with professionals and organisations to promote understanding.